ARE SOUTH ASIANS PREDISPOSED TO HEART DISEASE, HEART ATTACKS AND DIABETES?

 Those of South Asian descent originate from what is broadly referred to as the Indian subcontinent, which is home to the countries of India, Bhutan, Nepal, Bangladesh, Pakistan, Sri Lanka, Afghanistan and the Maldives.[1]

 The following article attempts to explore why South Asians are more susceptible to cardiometabolic diseases through exploring by factors and more.
-The global prevalence of these conditions amongst South Asians, risk factors and differences in metabolism are discussed below.
+The global prevalence of these conditions among South Asians, risk factors, and differences in metabolism are discussed below.

 Global South Asian Prevalence of Cardiovascular Disease, Heart Attack and Diabetes

 CVD and Heart Attacks.
 Death due to heart attack and cardiovascular disease ranks as the leading cause of mortality in South Asia, independently of urbanization.
-Coronary heart disease (CHD) and coronary artery disease (CAD) are the leading CVDs affecting South Asians, both known to increase the risk of Heart attack.
-Onset of these conditions typically affects South Asians earlier than other ethnic groups, with the diagnosis often taking place before individuals hit their 40s.
+Coronary heart disease (CHD) and coronary artery disease (CAD) are the leading CVD affecting South Asians, both known to increase the risk of Heart attack.
+The onset of these conditions typically affects South Asians earlier than other ethnic groups, with the diagnosis often taking place before individuals hit their 40s.

 Diabetes.
 The elevated risk for CVD and the higher CVD mortality rate correlate with the increased prevalence of diabetes seen across this population.
 Both CVD and diabetes are independent risk factors for one another and share many metabolic commonalities, including deficits in fat metabolism.
 South Asians have a unique fat metabolism compared to other ethnic groups, which likely increases the risk of contracting any of these conditions.